diegoagd10/langchain/README.md

 The project uses the following environment variables:

-- `OPEN_API_KEY`: Your OpenAI API key for accessing OpenAI services.
+- `OPENAI_API_KEY`: Your OpenAI API key for accessing OpenAI services.
-- `LANGCHAIN_API_KEY`: Your LangChain API key for LangChain services.
+- `LANGSMITH_API_KEY`: Your LangSmith API key for tracing and monitoring.
+- `LANGSMITH_TRACING`: Set to "true" to enable tracing.
-- `LANGCHAIN_PROJECT`: The name of your LangChain project.
+- `LANGSMITH_PROJECT`: The name of your LangSmith project.
+- `LANGSMITH_WORKSPACE_ID`: Your LangSmith workspace ID.

 Create a `.env` file in the project root and populate these variables.
 Do not commit `.env` to version control.